 East Berlin Community Park

 In late 2004, the East Berlin Borough Council created a Parks & Recreation Commission.
-Its purpose was to develop a borough owned tract of 17 acres as a park & recreation area.
+Its purpose was to develop a borough owned tract of 17 acres as a park & recreation area on North Avenue.

 In 2011, Phase I of the park was completed with primary features being a 1,250 square foot picnic pavilion, a skate park, a 0.4 mile walking path, a personalized brick walkway, and a paved entrance and parking area.
 The park receives daily use and special community events are held throughout the year.
 We will be posting an events calendar on this page and we encourage you to visit it often to see what events are planned.
 Although dates aren’t finalized we are planning two “Evenings in The Park” events in 2012, our 3rd annual Golf Outing, and a Ducky Derby on the Conewago.
 We are also contemplating events around the holidays.